-a.
+No a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-No b.
-As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-No c.
-If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
+As far as you are aware, has any No preventative work for dry rot, wet rot, or damp ever been carried out to your property?
+If you have answered yes, please give details. c.
+If you have answered yes to 13(a) or No (b), do you have any guarantees